Worst Lyric List

 Sooo…poopy lyrics?
 The air truck line Electrical storm for sure.
 Unlike the rest of the clunkers stated here, it lacks that redeeming follow up line.
 Rain washing away bad luck is in itself a tad cliché.
 With that song we also have to consider that it was a b-side turned single used to promote a greatest hits album.
 It didn’t surprise me with genius.

-6. CuthyB 31 May 2008 at 1:11 pm permalink
+56. CuthyB May 31, 2008 at 1:11 pm #

 I think october and Boy have the finest lyrics out of U2′s discography.
 Being a teenager myself, all the songs (particulary on Boy) relate to the things you face in life.
 You adults should think back to when you were teenagers ;-)